lalamove/challenge/set_api.md

 1. We value a **clean**, **simple** working solution.
 2. You should provide some simple steps or scripts to run your tests.
+3. You could choose any test framework (We prefer Node.js eg. mocha, jest, etc..)
-3. Candidate must submit the project as a git repository (github.com, bitbucket.com, gitlab.com).
+4. Candidate must submit the project as a git repository (github.com, bitbucket.com, gitlab.com).
 Repository must avoid containing words `lalamove` and `challenge`.

 ## Problem Statement